Angelo Leo: Leo vs. Williams

 On July 9, 2020, it was revealed that the reigning WBO junior featherweight champion Emanuel Navarrete would vacate the title and move up to featherweight.
-The WBO accordingly ordered their #1 ranked junior featherweight contender Stephan Fulton to face the #2 ranked Leo for the vacant belt.
+The WBO accordingly ordered their #1 ranked junior featherweight contender Stephen Fulton to face the #2 ranked Leo for the vacant belt.
 The title bout was scheduled as the main event of an August 1 Showtime broadcast card, which took place at the Mohegan Sun Arena in Montville, Connecticut.
 Fulton withdrew from the bout on July 29, due to a positive COVID-19 test, and was replaced by Tramaine Williams.
 Neither fighter was seen as the favorite to win, as most odds-makers either had both boxers at -120 pick'em odds, or had Williams as a slight -125 favorite.
-Leo won the fight by unanimous decision, with scores of 117-111, 118-110 and 118-110.
-Fulton stated his desire to make his first title defense against Fulton, saying in his post-fight interview: "The fans want it, so why not bring it on?".
+Leo won the fight by unanimous decision, with scores of 117–111, 118-110 and 118–110.
+Leo stated his desire to make his first title defense against Fulton, saying in his post-fight interview: "The fans want it, so why not bring it on?".

 Leo vs. Fulton

-Leo was booked to make his first WBO junior featherweight title defense against Stephan Fulton.
+Leo was booked to make his first WBO junior featherweight title defense against Stephen Fulton.
 The fight was scheduled as the main event of a January 23, 2021, card that took place at the Mohegan Sun Arena in Montville, Connecticut, and was broadcast by Showtime.
 The pair was originally scheduled to face each other for the vacant title on August 1, 2020, before Fulton withdrew due to COVID-19.
 Leo entered his first title defense as a +135 underdog, while Fulton was seen as a -160 favorite.
-Fulton won the fight by unanimous decision, with scores of 118-110, 119-111 and 119-111.
+Fulton won the fight by unanimous decision, with scores of 118–110, 119-111 and 119–111.
 Fulton landed 364 to Leo's 262 total punches, and outlanded Leo 320 to 238 in power punches.

 Continued super bantamweight career

 Leo faced the one-time WBC super bantamweight title challenger Aarón Alameda on June 19, 2021, on the undercard of the WBC middleweight title bout between reigning champion Jermall Charlo and title challenger Juan Macias Montiel.
 He won the fight by majority decision.
-Two of the judges scored the fight 96-94 and 98-92 for Leo, while the third judge scored it as an even 95-95 draw.
+Two of the judges scored the fight 96-94 and 98-92 for Leo, while the third judge scored it as an even 95–95 draw.

+IBF featherweight champion

+Leo vs. Lopez

+Leo is scheduled to challenge Luis Alberto Lopez for his IBF featherweight title at Tingley Coliseum in Albuquerque, New Mexico on August 10, 2024.
+Leo knockout out Lopez in the tenth round to win the title, becoming a two division champion in the process.
+At the time of stoppage two of the judges had Leo ahead on scorecards with 86–85, 86–85, while the third judge had Lopez ahead with 86–85.